stephenjohnlimb/boot/README.md

 (meaning you can exchange structured data between different programming languages).

-One of the main advantages of publishing a 'specification' of your data structure is to employ [PACT](https://pact.io/) this formalises the relationship between the _provider_ and the _consumer_ of the of data that must conform to that specification.
+One of the main advantages of publishing a 'specification' of your data structure is to employ [PACT](https://pact.io/); this formalises the relationship between the _provider_ and the _consumer_ of the of data structure that must conform to that specification.

 ### Lambdas
 I've also tinkered around with a bit of tail recursion (because I found that interesting).